 He established it and also searched it out.

 From nature Job now turns to the Origin of wisdom (verse 23).
 Here is the answer and that is that the Creator of the world knows the wisdom.
 He only understands the way of wisdom because it is His wisdom.
 He also knows the place of wisdom because wisdom dwells with Him.
 In one glance He overlooks everything on earth, He sees to the farthest corners of it (verse 24).
 He sees everything “under the heavens”, that is the whole universe.

 He sees what He has created, and He governs it all.
 Everything is in His hand.
-Thus He determines “the power of the wind” (verse 25).
+Thus He imparts “weight to the wind” (verse 25).
 The waters that go over the earth under the impulsion of the wind are measured by Him (cf. Isa 40:12).
 The waters of the rain that He pours out over the earth are accompanied by thunder and lightning, with thunderbolt (verse 26).
 God governs the extent and duration of a storm that is accompanied by rain and thunder.
 Man is powerless in the face of this.
 The fact that man is incapable of managing and directing God’s works of creation does not mean that God has lost control of them.
 He is still in control.